Sherry1016/ECS189L_Final_Project/ProjectDocument.md

 + Monster:

 1. Creation of the monster:
 We have three scenes and each scene has one ground.
-Create a `Spawnsystem.cs` to better manage different monsters that will be generated at different levels.
+I Create a `Spawnsystem.cs` to better manage different monsters that will be generated at different levels.
 Using this system will be easier to manage different monsters that have different settings which can make our game more playable: https://github.com/Sherry1016/ECS189L_Final_Project/blob/1528da97dca51d14ad23453bb1340ed5e3ac21b0/Survival/Assets/Scripts/SpawnSystem.cs#L22-L24 https://github.com/Sherry1016/ECS189L_Final_Project/blob/1528da97dca51d14ad23453bb1340ed5e3ac21b0/Survival/Assets/Scripts/SpawnSystem.cs#L34-L39
 I also use the [for statement to create the monsters](https://github.com/Sherry1016/ECS189L_Final_Project/blob/1528da97dca51d14ad23453bb1340ed5e3ac21b0/Survival/Assets/Scripts/SpawnSystem.cs#L44-L52).
 Also changing the i number can change the number of monsters generated in each level.

 2. Movement of the monster: